supervisitor20/MyJobs/doc/source/developers/myblocks/secureblocks.rst

 Secure Blocks Widgets
 =====================

-Within a microsites page, a div can be created with a special data key (data-secure-block-id).
-This tag indicates that the value of that data attribute is tied to a secure block element_id which should be loaded into the contents of that div.
+Within a microsites page, a div can be created with a special data attribute (data-secure-block-id).
+This tag indicates that the value of that data attribute is tied to a secure block element_id.
+That secure block's template will then be rendered by the parent site and returned to the div.
 One API call is made to the parent of the microsite (or itself, if it has no parent) to retrieve all secure blocks divs.
 The request is subject to the cross site verification step above.

 .. autofunction:: myblocks.views.secure_blocks